 - A label showing verifying that it is NHTSA compliant.
 This label must match a specific configuration required by law.

 - A label showing that it meets all EPA requirements.

 WARNING: Many manufacturers and consumers believe that because a vehicle is electric it does not have to meet EPA requirements.
 That is not true.
 The law says that all vehicles must meet the EPA requirements.

 Many of the importers of Chinese vehicles state to their customers that the vehicles are legal when in fact they are not.
 On the NHTSA website, there is an announcement about 3,000 bikes being seized as illegal and 200,000 more seized or blocked.
 The Pennsylvania Department of Transportation (PENNDOT) placed a ban on all Chinese motor cycles and scooters in November 2008.

 Do not take the chance your new bike will not be allowed on the streets.
 Purchase from a company with a USA VIN number or demand strict proof that the company has filed all NHTSA and EPA documentation and registered with both agencies.
 Further, make sure that the Certificate of Origin is of a form and quality acceptable to your State Agencies.
-Several brands of Chinese bikes are trouble-prone because the documents used to obtain their titles are not above board.
+Several brands of Chinese bikes are trouble-prone because the documents used to obtain their titles are not as required by NHTSA/DOT.